Learning Efficient and Robust Language-conditioned Manipulation using Textual-Visual Relevancy and Equivariant Language Mapping: Conclusion

 \section{Conclusion}

-In this work, we analyze the inherent symmetry in language-conditioned manipulation and propose \textbf{G}rounded \textbf{E}quivariant \textbf{M}anipulation (\textbf{GEM}) that leverages such symmetry while preserving the zero-shot open-vocabulary ability via a novel technique to extract patch-level semantic maps from pre-trained VLMs.
-Our method is able to learn generalizable open-vocabulary manipulation policy from a limited number of demonstrations and achieves a high success rate on seen and novel objects.
-We demonstrate its few-shot and zero-shot ability with various simulated and real-world experiments.
-A limitation of our approach is that our action space is in $\SE(2)$ which limits its ability to perform more complex tasks.
-In the future, we will extend our method in $\SE(3)$ action space and enable a larger workspace with full mobility with on-robot cameras.
-Worth mentioning, the language-conditioned pick and place symmetries we studied in Section~\ref{sec:method} and Appendix~\ref{apx:proofs} are also applicable for $\SE(3)$ action space, which provides a solid foundation to extend our method to $\SE(3)$ language-conditioned manipulation in the future using 3D convolution methods like \citep{james2022coarse, huang2024fourier}.
-For ablation studies, equivariant proof, and implementation details, please see the following appendix.
+In this work, we propose \textbf{G}rounded \textbf{E}quivariant \textbf{M}anipulation (\textbf{GEM}) that leverages pretrained textual-visual relevancy and the inherent symmetry in language-conditioned manipulation.
+Our method learns robust language-conditioned manipulation policies in a few-shot manner and shows a certain degree of novel object generalization ability.
+We validate the proposed method on simulated and real-world tasks against different baselines.
+One limitation is that our model needs predefined action primitives with heuristics like ``pick'', ``place'', ``open'', etc, limiting its ability to perform more complex tasks.
+Fortunately, LLMs~\cite{openai2023gpt4} and LLM-based methods~\cite{li2025hamster} provide convenient tools to parse and translate natural languages into high-level robot primitives.
+In the future, we will extend our method to (1) $\SE(3)$ action space without predefined primitives, and (2) improve local understanding~\cite{rawlekar2025disentangling, jing2024fineclip}.
+Worth mentioning, the language-conditioned symmetries we studied in Section~\ref{sec:method} are applicable for $\SE(3)$ space, which provides a solid foundation for extension using 3D convolution methods~\citep{james2022coarse, huang2024fourier}.